docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_2.5.md

 You can change the explorer specifications.
 Look at the top left menu under the search bar.
 You will find 3 exploration modes:

 * "Latest versions", to look a the product structure.
-Here the submenu lets you choose between different part status (work in progress, latest checked in and latest released)
+Here the submenu lets you choose between different part status (work in progress, latest checked in and latest released).

 {% image /assets/images/documentation/2.0/en/image70.png "Product mode example"%}